kahi-framework/kahi-ui.nbn.dev/content/docs/navigation/aside.md

 [[properties."Aside.Container"]]
 name="placement"
-description="Adjusts which side the content divider border is placed, and which side the <code>Aside.Container</code> slides in from when the <code>logic_id</code> property is set." default="left" types=["left", "right"]
+description="Adjusts which side the content divider border is placed, and which side the `Aside.Container` slides in from when the `logic_id` property is set." default="left" types=["left", "right"]

 [[properties."Aside.Container"]]
 name="variation"
-description="Adjusts the <code>Aside.Container</code> to remain at the top of the Viewport, even when the parent body / element is scrolled." types=["sticky"]
+description="Adjusts the `Aside.Container` to remain at the top of the Viewport, even when the parent body / element is scrolled." types=["sticky"]

 [[events."Aside.Container"]]